-Jake is a police analytic base Brno.
-He loves outdoor activi his family like hiking, skiing a mountain climbing and taking pictures.
+Jake is a police analytic based Brno.
+He loves outdoor activit his family like hiking, skiling a mountain climbing and taking pictures.
 His favourite mounta range is Austrian Alps.
-But as he is concerned, all time spen his two daughters is time well He looks forward to teaching how to ride mountain bikes an taking them to the Alps to ride d in nd i ain far as it with spent. them nd then a down "Getting work do fast helps not of the people but allows me to spe time with family one nly t end /" Age 34 Goals To save much w and the vacation Jake Pera Occupation Police analytic up enough money ork done before the kids will be free for in Austria.
-Alta Location Brno and get as holiday start another Motaivations Ofte appli n used cations Frustr ations Smart features saving time and energy Ligh ntroom Cluttered environment full of situaltion Choice between automatic and manual analysis process Photoshop Pycharm dependent features Poor performance of analysis tools Familiar working environment.
-EnCase Geocaching Lack of features designed for image analysis Option to add tools later in the analysis process. colaboration liowing
+But as he is concerned, all time spen his two daughters is time well He looks forward to teaching the how to ride mountain bikes ar taking them to the Alps to ride ties with nd ain far as it with spent. them nd then "Getting work do fast helps not or the people but allows me to spe time with family nly t end Age 34 Goals To save much w and the Jake Pera Occupation Police analytic up enough money ork done before the kids will be free for in Austria.
+Location Brno and get as holiday start Motaivations n used cations Frustr ations time and energy Choice between automatic and manual analysis process Familiar working environment. htroom Cluttered enviro full of situaltion otoshop dependent feat n charm Poor performance of analysis tools Lack of features designed for image analysis No features allowing colaboration Case caching